Tutu5421/comp0034-week1/activities/activities.md

 To complete this activity you will need to have a Python environment in which Flask has been installed (see setup at the start of this document).

+### Basic app with a home page

 Create a Python file to launch the Flask app.
-Do not call it `flask.py` as this conflicts with Flask itself. `app.py` or the name of your app is a more typical name.
+Do not call it `flask.py` as this conflicts with Flask itself. `app.py` or the name of your app, e.g. `hello.py` is a more typical name.

-Add the following code.
-This creates an instalve of the Flask class which is our web app.
+Add the following code section.

+`app = Flask(__name__)` creates an instance of the Flask class which is our web app.

-The route decorator tells Flask what URL to trigger the function.
-In this case we want the URL for our homepage `index`.
+`@app.route("/")` is a route decorator tells Flask when the URL '/' is requested; run the function `def index():`.

-When the function for the route is called, it will return HTML paragraph tag with the words 'hello world'.
+When the function for the route is called, it will return a page with the HTML paragraph tag with the words 'Hello, World!'.

 ```python
 from flask import Flask